malotor/ecommerce/README.md

 To do:

-Product have fields name, description , ref , price, image Price must be a numeric value
+x Product have fields name, description , ref , price, image Price must be a numeric value

 User can add products to their chart